On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: QCD sum rules analysis

-Following the stardard procedure of QCD sum rules, the correlation function will be calculated at hadronic level and QCD level.
-At the hadronic level, after inserting the complete set of baryon states, the correlation function can be written as
+Following the standard procedure of QCD sum rules, one can calculate the correlation function at the hadron level and QCD level.
+At the hadron level, after inserting the complete set of baryon states, one can obtain